Your First Visit

 People who get the most from counseling have a goal and they are invested in reaching it.
 These folks know what they want from the process and they think about it between appointments.
 Because they have clarity about their goal, they also notice more aspects about their struggle to reach it and they tend to be very open and honest with the counselor about how they themselves impact the pursuit of their goal.

-What is an acceptable counseling goal?
+What is an attainable counseling goal?

 The best goals will be clearly in focus, attainable, small enough to be reached in a reasonable amount of time, and large enough to be meaningful.
 Examples: